Once again received an inquiry from our customer service staff, we will once again provide an evaluation …

-- all configured SQL users should be listed (not system users)
+- List all configured SQL users (excluding system users).

 - sys.server_principals